Gothia Cup - Qingdao, China

 The opening ceremony takes part in the stunning Qingdao Agricoltural University, with the other games being played in the brand new “Gothia Park”, a sports complex of 20 artificial and natural grass fields, built specifically for the event alongside Qingdao’s main river.

 Tournaments Abroad will be working with the tournament for the 3rd time in 2020 continuing its effort to increase the number of international referees participating in this great tournament.

 What are you waiting for? come and referee in China!

 Tournaments Abroad will be responsible for the management of the entire international referees group.
 The tournament requires every year the participation of around 100 referees.
 Last year 83 international referees from 21 different nations took part.

 All participating referees will receive free accommodation in a local 3 stars hotel, from one day before the start of the tournament will the day after the finals.
 They will also receive full board, which means free breakfast, lunch and dinner, all taking place in their hotel.
 Local transportation to/from the fields will also be provided.
-Each confirmed referee will receive an official invitation and statement of participation as well as a small monetary compensation which will be divided between the group.
-While small, this compensation should be enough to cover VISA expenses and, possibly, a small part of the travel expenses.
+Each confirmed referee will receive an official invitation and statement of participation as well as a small monetary compensation which will be divided between the group (will be around 150 euros).

 Tournaments Abroad’s President Daniele Curcio will be the International Referees Coordinator for the tournament.